NeilSCGH/WebScraper/README.md

 		-deep x         Depth of scan, number of iteration (Optional, by default set to 2)

 		-v              Enable verbose during scan (Optional)

+		-o fileName     Output all urls found to this file (Optional, by default {domain}.txt)